Arun4D/cucumber_json_parser/README.md

 # cucumber_json_parser

+This is script used to pull the test execution status from cucumber and generate result json to update the existing test execution

 ### Input parameters to run the test
 ````
 args 0 - "cucumber.json"        -- Generated cucumber file after finish execution